 You could spend an entire day exploring the ancient city of Salamis, the nearby Royal Tombs, Monastery of St Barnabas and the ruins of Enkomi-Alasia – all within a couple of kilometres of each other.

 WHAT TO EAT IN CYPRUS

-Food in Cyprus, reflects the divide of the country as you would expect.
-In the north you will find mostly Turkish cuisine, in the south Greek.
+Food in Cyprus reflects the division of the country as you would expect.
+In the north, you will find mostly Turkish cuisine, in the south Greek.
 But wherever you are in Cyprus you will come across kleftikó or küp kebab - lamb or goat barbecued with vegetables in an outdoor oven.
-Cyprus is also famous for its fruit: you will find juicy strawberries, stone fruit, melons, prickly pear, citrus and grapes at the markets.
+Cyprus is also famous for its fruit: you will find juicy strawberries, stone fruit, melons, prickly pear, citrus, and grapes at the markets.